voussoir/reddit/Numberwang/README.md

 That's Numberwang!
 ========

 Works on the basis of ReplyBot.
-If the last five characters of a comment can successfully be turned into a number, they are Numberwang, and this bot is ever ready to remind you of this.
+If the last word of a comment, 5 characters minimum, can successfully be turned into a number, they are Numberwang.
+The bot is always ready to remind you of this.